-1 st offense Possession - One Day In-School Suspension plus citation if two hour smoking cessation class is not completed.
+1st offense Possession - One Day In-School Suspension

 Use - Two Day In-School Suspension plus citation if two hour smoking cessation class is not completed.

-2 nd offense Three Days ASA or OSS plus citation Three Days ASA or OSS plus citation Possible recommendation for expulsion for willful and persistent violation of school requirements.
+2nd offense Three Days ASA or OSS plus citation

+3rd offense Three Days ASA or OSS plus citation

+4th offense Possible recommendation for expulsion for willful and persistent violation of school requirements.

 NOTE: A citation is issued for each offense after the first offense and the completion of the smoking cessation class.